On the Pauli Spectrum of QAC0: Learning Low-Degree Channels

 copies of $\rho$ that we make random Pauli measurements on.
 Then with probability at least $(1-\delta)$, we output an estimate $\wt{s}(P) \in [-1, 1]$ for each $P \in \calF_k$ such that $\abs{\wt{s}(P)-\tr(P \rho)} \leq \eta_0$. \end{theorem}

 By applying CST as in \Cref{thm:CST} on the Choi state with $\eta_0 = \eta \cdot \Nout$, we get our desired sample complexity of $O\pbra{\frac{3^k}{4^\nout \eta^2} \log\pbra{\frac{\ntot^k}{\delta}}}$. \end{proof} In this work, we do not provide an explicit rounding procedure, but instead treat finding the nearest Choi representation corresponding to a quantum channel as a black box.
 In \Cref{sec:rounding} we illustrate that the rounding task can be described as a convex optimization problem.
-As far as the authors are aware, it is currently unknown whether such a procedure can be done in time $O(|\calF_k|)$.
+As far as the authors are aware, it is currently unknown whether this optimization problem can be solved exactly in $O(|\calF_k|)$ time.

 We are now equipped to prove \Cref{thm:learnlowdeg}.